 Had the government successfully rolled out the Huduma Namba program, most of these data privacy challenges could have been avoided.
 In the shortterm, collaboration with community-based organizations is essential to improve the cash assistance program to reach all deserving citizens.
 For an already left behind community, sowing inequality seeds among the unequal is inevitable if the cash transfer challenges are not addressed.
 Will the Kenyan government use the Covid-19 cash transfer program to demonstrate commitment to Huduma Bora (Better Services) now and in the future, and build citizens’ trust?
 This will depend on the willingness of civil society and the government to strike a balance between data privacy protection and the urgent need to improve the social welfare of the informal economy.

 This work was featured on Voice of America, Nightline Africa.
-Give it a listen, Victor’s work is featured starting at 12:57.
+Give it a listen, Udoi’s work is featured starting at 12:57.

-Victor Rateng a second year master of public policy candidate in the Gerald R. Ford School of Public Policy at the University of Michigan.
+Udoi Rateng is a second year master of public policy candidate in the Gerald R. Ford School of Public Policy at the University of Michigan.
 He specializes in international policy.
-Before the Ford School, Victor worked as a public affairs researcher in Kenya in both nonprofit and for-profit sectors.
+Before the Ford School, Udoi worked as a public affairs researcher in Kenya in both nonprofit and for-profit sectors.
 He has over a decade’s experience in public affairs research in East Africa.
 His summer research was supported by MIT GOV/LAB, the University of Michigan’s Gerald R. Ford School of Public Policy, Business+Impact (Ross School of Business), the African Studies Center and Rackham Graduate School.
-Contact: @Victor_Ratengvrateng@umich.edu.
+Contact: urateng@umich.edu.

 (Photo: Erastus Osino.
 Nairobi’s Mukuru kwa Njenga settlement in Nairobi’s Eastlands area).